kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 </style>

 Amazon is one of the most valuable companies in the world.
 It became a household name associated with a wide selection of goods, low prices, and quick delivery.
-Amazon is dominating e-commerce business and has recently started also creative disruption of physical retail and other areas.
+Amazon is dominating e-commerce business and has recently started also creative disruption in physical retail and other areas.

-**Amazon is a unique company, and its financial statements from its annual report reflect that.
-Even after 25+ year in business, Amazon still focuses on growth, does not return money to investors, and primarily reinvests increasing amount of cash back into the business**
+**Amazon is a unique company, and its financial statements and annual report reflect that.
+Even after 25+ years in business, Amazon still focuses on growth, does not return money to investors, and primarily reinvests increasing amount of cash back into the business**

-The main thing to realize is that Amazon's core business is not selling stuff online anymore, at least not directly.
-It more and more pivots to offering Amazon.com as a platform for other companies to use.
+The main thing to realize is that Amazon's core business is not selling stuff online anymore.
+At least not directly.
+It pivoted to offering Amazon.com as a platform for other companies to use.

 In this article, I will walk you through Amazon's financial statements from its annual report, using charts and key takeaways.
 After that, we will look at more detail on individual revenue streams and see how different parts of Amazon's business generate revenue.

-I aim to present you the financial numbers simply and visually, but mainly to help you tie the numbers to the "business" behind them.
+I want to present you the financial numbers is simple and visual way, but also help you tie the numbers to the "business" behind them.

 Let's start with a quick overview of what business Amazon is really in.
 Amazon's business model shifted significantly.
 Although it still focuses on retail business, its core business is no longer selling goods online.

 ## 🏢 **What Business is Amazon In?
 (Quick Overview)**

 Amazon is a formidable company that, even after 25+ years, is constantly innovating and pushing the online e-commerce and recently also physical retail business ahead.
-As Jeff Bezos, Amazon founder, and CEO, often says in his interviews, one of the original ideas how to name Amazon was [relentless.com.](http://relentless.com){:target=" _blank"}
+As Jeff Bezos, Amazon founder & CEO, often says in his interviews, one of the original ideas how to name Amazon was [relentless.com.](http://relentless.com){:target=" _blank"}

-They then chose the more appropriate name, "Amazon.com."
+They then chose a more appropriate name, "Amazon.com."
 But looking back, we can now see that although the company was not named "relentless," it was and still is relentless in the way it operates.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/yKDo7maRwnk" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 &nbsp;

 So what business is Amazon in, and what it actually does?

-What is important to realize is that even though Amazon started as an online bookstore and later as an online "everything" store that sells directly to customers,  this business model is history.
+Even though Amazon started as an online bookstore and later as an online "everything" store that sells directly to customers,  this business model is history.

 Currently, nearly [60% of physical product sales](https://docs.house.gov/meetings/JU/JU05/20200729/110883/HHRG-116-JU05-Wstate-BezosJ-20200729.pdf){:target=" _blank"} on Amazon are items sold by other third party businesses, not Amazon itself.

-**Amazon business pivoted from selling stuff online into an online commerce infrastructure provider, where businesses can easily sell goods online.
+**Amazon business pivoted from selling stuff online into an e-commerce infrastructure provider, helping businesses to sell sell goods online.
 Amazon will handle everything from storage, delivery, payment, and even offer you advertising or financing.**

 **Amazon today is a company that rents tools for businesses that allow them to sell stuff online.
 And, even more importantly, provide them access to Amazon's biggest asset, its customers.**

-Before Amazon's business model shifted to provide a marketplace, it was hard to see how Amazon is planning to make any significant money from its business.
+Before Amazon's business model shifted to providing a marketplace, it was hard to see how Amazon is planning to make any significant money from its business.
 Its new focus looks like a much more profitable business model, and Amazon is currently one of the most valuable companies in the world.

 Amazon's actual profits, even in 2019, were not very huge since it still heavily invests a lot of money back into the company and continues building its infrastructure.